Searched Projects

 Memory

 There are two memories, which are both 32-bit with 16-bit addresses.
 The main memory sits outside the CPU and is nonvolatile and stores the program to execute and data to save.
-The second memory is located inside the CPU and is volatile and used to store temporary values that are needed when operating.
+The second memory is also located outside the CPU and is volatile and used to store temporary values that are needed when operating, for example cursor position.
 For the safety of the program and the user's mental wellbeing, the CPU cannot activate the reset pin on the main memory to delete its own program all at once, since if there was some dumb bug and the CPU deleted data that the user didn't have a copy of, that could result in severe depression because of how heartbreaking it would be for an entire program that you didn't have a copy of to be deleted in the blink of an eye.
 So yeah, better to be safe than sorry.

 About the morbidly obese main memory